Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 #### Example External State
 The lambda queries two remote sources for their current state: the current chart of accounts from `lambda-mips-api` and current account tags from AWS Organizations.

-Example chart of accounts returned from `lambda-mips-api`:
+Example chart of accounts returned by `lambda-mips-api` at `ChartOfAccountsURL`:
 ```json
 [
     "000000": "No Program / 000000",